brandlewco/jesserieser-hugo-cc/content/collections/phoenix.md

 ---
 _schema: default
 seo:
   meta_description:
-  meta_title: 'Adobe: Turn Up the Vibrancy.
+  meta_title: "Adobe: Turn Up the Vibrancy.
 Make it pop.
-Make it louder'
+Make it louder"
-title: 'Adobe: Turn Up the Vibrancy'
+title: "Adobe: Turn Up the Vibrancy"
 collection_meta: Make it pop.
 Make it louder.
 Amplify the mood.
 For Torpedo London
-collection_meta_2: ''
+collection_meta_2: ""
 collection_description: >-
   A selection of images for Adobe CC consisting of colorful, constructed, fictional, and surreal suburban vignettes.
 Recognized as a 2-time winner in